 The customer states that she became paralyzed six months ago in a car accident and has lost the use of her limbs.
 The customer is given a shower two to three times per week.
 Her caregiver transfers her onto a chair in the shower using a Hoyer lift.
 The caregiver washes, rinses and dries the customer's body and hair.
-The caregiver then uses the Hoyer lift to transfer the customer out of the tub.
+The caregiver then uses the Hoyer lift to transfer the customer out of the tub and lathers a washcloth with soap.
+The customer is able to wash his upper torso.
+The CNA washes the customers back, legs and feet.
+The CNA dries the customer's body with a towel.